Tips and Troubleshooting

 For more information, see the SOLE documentation on state reset.

 If you encounter pipeline errors and the solution is not immediately obvious, rerun the pipeline with the

 DATAOPS_DEBUG set to

-1. This will output additional debug information into the job logs.
+1. Doing so will output additional debug information into the job logs with masked secret values.